Pedr0Leite/nodejs_cli_app/README.md

 # Run
 To run this app, you just simply have to have installed on your pc node

--type npm install to have all dependencies installed -type "node .\peterWCN.js --help" to get all the info that you need
+type npm install to have all dependencies installed type "node .\peterWCN.js --help" to get all the info that you need

 Cheers and enjoy :) !